AnyDSL/MimIR/docs/passes.md

     auto er = opt.add<EtaRed>();
     auto ee = opt.add<EtaExp>(er);
     opt.add<SSAConstr>(ee);
-    opt.add<Scalerize>(ee);
+    opt.add<Scalarize>(ee);
     opt.add<CopyProp>(br, ee);
     opt.run();
 ```

 Note how some passes depend on other passes.
 For example, the [CopyProp](@ref thorin::plug::mem::CopyProp)agation depends on the [BetaRed](@ref thorin::BetaRed)uction and [EtaExp](@ref thorin::EtaExp)ansion.
-In contrast to traditional passes in compilers, Thorin's [PassMan](@ref thorin::PassMan) will run all passes in tandem and combine the obtained results into the most optimal solution and, hence, avoid the dreaded *phase-ordering problem*.
+In contrast to traditional passes in compilers, Thorin's [PassMan](@ref thorin::PassMan) will run all passes in tandem and combine the obtained results into the most optimal solution and, hence, avoid the dreaded _phase-ordering problem_.

 There are two kind of passes in Thorin:

 1. [Rewrite Pass](@ref thorin::RWPass)
 2. [Fixed-Point Pass](@ref thorin::FPPass)